zenoss/ZenPacks.zenoss.ZenPackLib/docs/yaml-monitoring-templates.rst

 Graphpoint Types
 ---------------

-The following threshold types are valid on any Zenoss system.
+The following graphpoint types are valid on any Zenoss system.
 They are the default types that are part of the platform.
-This list is not exhaustive as additional threshold types can be added by ZenPacks.
+This list is not exhaustive as additional graphpoint types can be added by ZenPacks.

 ThresholdGraphPoint:
   :Description: Graphpoint that refers to a threshold associated with a datapoint